Asashou/notes/02_Python_basics_2/02_Python_basics_2.md

         - can replace multiple placeholders in a string
         - `'The date is %s %d, %d' % ('April', 17, 2018)`
         - what else does `%` do in Python?
-            - how does Python know whether to use it as a string replacement operator or as mod operator?
+            - how does Python know whether to use it as a string formatting operator or as mod operator?
                 - it looks at the type of its inputs

 - example string: `s = 'abcdefg'`